 What do you think?
-What can you do to keep the American Dream alive yourself?

-Programs offered by your employer, as well as services

-THE CHAPTER 3 “THE TRUTHS AND UNTRUTHS:

-guaranteed by federal law, such as blood pressure screenings,

-Mammograms for women older than 40 and Services vaccinations for children.
-Also, try to quit any bad health habits, such as smoking or excessive drinking, that can cost you dearly (see Six Healthy Habits That Will Save You Money).
+What can you do to keep the American dream alive yourself?
+Take advantage of programs offered by your employer, as well as services guaranteed by federal law such as blood pressure screenings, mammograms for women older than forty, and services vaccinations for children.
+Try to quit any bad health habits, such as smoking or excessive drinking, that can cost you dearly (see “Six Healthy Habits That Will Save You Money”).

-Article by Stacy Radacon, stated, “Without a budget, it's easy to lose track of how much you're spending and live beyond your means.”
-Working toward financial goals, such as saving for a vacation, buying a house, or funding your retirement, can also prove difficult if you don't have a well-thought-out plan.
-Do what most millionaires do: Establish a budget.
+Stacy Radacon says that “without a budget, it’s easy to lose track of how much you’re spending and live beyond your means.”
+Working toward financial goals, such as saving for a vacation, buying a house, or funding your retirement, can also prove difficult if you don’t have a well-thought-out plan.
+Do what most millionaires do: establish a budget.
 Knowing where your money is going helps you identify ways to keep more in your pocket.
 Break out the pencil, paper , and calculator to lay out your income and expenses.

-Rumors of the American dream being dead have been greatly exaggerated.
-To that point, 63 percent of Americans believe they are living the American

-Dream, according to a recent report, up from 59 percent in 2011.
-More Americans also credit determination and hard work as the most important
+Rumors of the death of the American dream have been greatly exaggerated.
+To that point, 63% of Americans believe they are living the American dream, according to a recent report, up from 59% in 2011.
+More Americans also credit determination and hard work as the most important factors in achieving the American dream.

-THE CHAPTER 3 “THE TRUTHS AND UNTRUTHS”

-The Allstate/National Journal Heartland Monitor poll reprises the same questions Each year to compare sentiment now to sentiment during and after the great recession."When it comes to getting ahead, more people than ever think it's their own talents and hard work," noted Joseph McMahon, the poll's lead researcher.

-"There's a belief it's about you as an individual to make it happen."
+The Allstate/National Journal Heartland Monitor poll reprises the same questions each year in order to compare sentiment now to sentiment during and after the Great Recession.
+“When it comes to getting ahead, more people than ever think it’s their own talents and hard work,” noted Joseph McMahon, the poll’s lead researcher.
+“There’s a belief it’s about you as an individual to make it happen.”

-No doubt for those trying to get by, it's been a rough ride.
+No doubt for those trying to get by, it’s been a rough ride.
 There are also signs plenty of people still feel under financial pressure.
-Almost half, or 45 percent, of those polled, rated their personal finances

-The situation as excellent or good, which was a three-year high.
-However, 54 percent said their personal financial situation was only fair or poor.
-During the recession, 59 percent were confident they had enough of a financial

-A cushion in the event of a job loss or significant decrease in income, but fewer side the same in 2016.
+Almost half, or 45%, of those polled rated their personal finances as excellent or good, which was a three-year high.
+However, 54% said their personal financial situation was only fair or poor.
+During the recession, 59% were confident they had enough of a financial cushion in the event of a job loss or significant decrease in income, but fewer said the same in 2016.

 Nearly half of the respondents said they still find it difficult to save for retirement.
-Another 15 percent said it was hard to make ends meet every month.

-"There's a contradiction going on here," said Alec Levenson, a Professor of Equine omics at the University of Southern California's Marshall School of Business.

-THE CHAPTER 3 “THE TRUTHS AND THE UNTRUTHS”

-With Low unemployment but sluggish wage growth, the economy has been growing at a steady but slow rate since the recession.

-"This is the economy that continues to stump us in terms of which direction we are heading," he added.

-"We have people who are worried about their future and people who think they are fine.
-One reason is that they are paying down debt, so they don't have as much cash on hand," Levenson said.
-"In economic terms, they are in better shape, but until they get out from underneath that debt entirely, they won't feel more financially secure.”
-In fact, nearly twice as many Americans said that personal debt is an obstacle rat than a steppingstone to achieving the American dream.
+Another 15% said it is hard to make ends meet every month.
+“There’s a contradiction going on here,” said Alec Levenson, a professor of economics at the University of Southern California’s Marshall School of Business.
+With low unemployment but sluggish wage growth, the economy has been growing at a steady but slow rate since the recession.
+“This is the economy that continues to stump us in terms of which direction we are heading,” he added.
+“We have people who are worried about their future and people who think they are fine.
+One reason is that they are paying down debt, so they don't have as much cash on hand,” Levenson said.
+“In economic terms, they are in better shape, but until they get out from underneath that debt entirely, they won’t feel more financially secure.”
+In fact, nearly twice as many Americans said that personal debt is an obstacle rather than a stepping-stone to achieving the American dream.